 The American Medical Association Council on Scientific Affairs believes that multiple chemical sensitivity should not be considered a recognized clinical syndrome.
 But some doctors and many people who have unexplained symptoms believe that it is.

 What Causes MCS?

 There is no question that high doses of some chemicals make people sick and that irritants such as pollution and cigarette smoke worsen conditions such as asthma.
-What isn't as clear is how very low levels of chemical exposure affect us.
+How very low levels of chemical exposure affect people isn't clear.

-Experts can only speculate about the causes of these symptoms.
-Some speculate that it is an immune response similar to allergies.
+Some experts suggest that it is an immune response similar to allergies.
 Others say that the symptoms stem from an extreme sensitivity to certain smells.
-It's possible that conditions such as depression and anxiety play a role.
+It's possible that conditions such as depression and anxiety play a role, too.

 How Is MCS Diagnosed and Treated?

 People often find solutions on their own.
 Some learn from experience that certain foods or chemicals seem to make their symptoms worse.
 Avoiding those chemicals or foods may help.
-Yet extremely restrictive diets, rigorously avoiding exposure to allergens and pollutants, or quitting a job can impose serious burdens on your life.
+But going on very strict diets, rigorously avoiding exposure to allergens and pollutants, or quitting a job can be a big burden.